- What are my rights?

-Further information about how to enforce your rights under the Data Protection Act is available on the Commissioner's website.
+Further information about how to enforce your rights under Data Protection Law is available on the Information Commissioner's website.

 Brief extracts of any material which is supplied to you may be reproduced under the fair dealing provisions of the Copyright, Designs and Patents Act 1988 (sections 29 and 30) for the purposes of research for non-commercial purposes, private study, criticism, review and news reporting.
 More extensive re-use must only be carried out with prior written permission from SOAS.

 Enquiries about the re-use of material should be directed to SOAS's Information Compliance Manager (see Where can I get further information? for contact details).